Vladson12/nodejs2022Q4-service/README.md

 To setup the project, please follow these steps:

-1. clone this repo to your machine using 'git clone'
+1. clone this repo to your machine using `git clone`

 2. open project folder

-3. go to develop branch using 'git checkout dev'
+3. go to develop branch using `git checkout dev`

-4. install packages using 'npm install'
+4. install packages using `npm install`

 5. copy `.env.example` file in root of the project and name new file `.env`